Timeline: European ministerial meetings in 2011

-The euro zone is entering a critical 10-day phase that could go a long way to dictating its future, the currency bloc's economic and monetary affairs chief said on Wednesday.
+U.S. Treasury Secretary Timothy Geithner arrived in Frankfurt on Tuesday to confer with European policymakers before major summits on Thursday and Friday focusing squarely on new rules to tighten fiscal integration.

-The two-year-old European sovereign debt crisis has forced EU finance ministers to meet more often than usual this year.
+A two-year debt crisis has forced European Union ministers to meet more often than usual this year.

-Following is a timeline of some of the major ministerial meetings in 2011.

-January 18, 2011 - Ecofin meeting of European Union finance ministers in Brussels.
+January 18, 2011 - Ecofin meeting of EU finance ministers in Brussels.

--- European finance ministers inched forward towards beefing up the EFSF and preparing new stress tests for the region's shaky banks, dashing market hopes of quicker action.
+- Ministers inched towards beefing up the European Financial Stability Facility (EFSF) and preparing new stress tests for the region's shaky banks, dashing market hopes of quicker action.

-March 4 - Fourteen EU leaders, hosted by Finland, meet to prepare a comprehensive response to the euro zone debt crisis.
+March 4 - Fourteen EU leaders, hosted by Finland, met to prepare a comprehensive response to the euro zone debt crisis.

--- Finland said the common will was there for European leaders to agree a pact that would call on member states to enact national legislation on debt.
-Ireland wanted easier terms on Dublin's financial bailout loans, but was told there would be "no free lunches."
+- Finland said the common will was there for European leaders to agree a pact that would call on member states to enact national legislation on debt.

 March 15 - Meeting of EU finance ministers in Brussels.

--- On March 12 euro zone leaders agreed that the capacity of the EFSF should be raised to 440 billion euros from 250 billion, but left it up to finance ministers to work out how.
+- On March 12 euro zone leaders agreed that the capacity of the EFSF should be raised to 440 billion euros ($600 billion)from 250 billion, but left it up to finance ministers to work out how.

--- EU leaders confirmed that the EFSF, would have a higher effective lending capacity by June.
+- They confirmed that the EFSF would have a higher effective lending capacity by June.

 May 16 - Euro zone finance ministers meet in Brussels.